telling our stories

 Mahsuda Snaith is an award-winning novelist who writes from experience about working class life and growing up in a low-income community.
 She has made this short film - with exclusive book extract reading - especially for Project Twist-It.

 June Cigar is a formerly homeless person and human rights campaigner from Los Angeles, California.
-British animator & comedian, Howard Read created this EXCLUSIVE ANIMATION for Project Twist-It based on June’s story told in her own voice.
+British animator & comedian, Howard Read created this EXCLUSIVE ANIMATION for Project Twist-It based on June’s story.

 Voices of Experience